February 2 – 28, 2018

 We Are The Dead and We Are the Dead: Part Two, a two channel video installation with original soundtracks by the artist, are based on a true story from the 1990’s in which two brothers crossed the Sonora Desert from Mexico into Arizona.
 Lost and out of water, they are left only with two bottles of tequila meant as a gift for relatives waiting in the US.
 The brothers later decided to split up and find help, and one made it to a Circle K convenience store, while the other was later found dead in the desert with an empty bottle of tequila.
 A story originally told of the dead brother in 2013 in We Are the Dead is now continued through the eyes of the living brother in We are the Dead, Part Two, where the living brother states.

 Since my brother is gone, I no longer speak Spanish.
 That world left us, dehydrated.
 We saw planes taking flight, running away.
 This world is not for you they were telling us in their lift off.
 Do you still believe the world is for you?

 Gallery Wendi Norris presents its fourth exhibition for Morales at Galería Curro’s project space at Torre Cube, the 230-foot tower building, designed by architect Carme Pinós, in the heart of Puerta de Hierro, Guadalajara, Mexico.
 The building is situated in an area of high seismic intensity, defining the concrete materiality of the building, with sculpturally stunning design, made of airy terraces opening to a large, exposed silo-style center, taking advantage of the local climate.

-– Written by Diana Nawi, an independent curator and writer based in Los Angeles, who previously served as associate curator at Pérez Art Museum Miami.
+The exhibition is accompanied by limited edition artist poster, with an essay by Diana Nawi, an independent curator and writer based in Los Angeles, who previously served as associate curator at the Perez Art Museum Miami.